ptarau/pypro/README.md

-## A lightweight Prolog-like interpeter with a natural-language style syntax
+## A lightweight Prolog-like interpreter with a natural-language style syntax

+We closely follow Einstein's *"Everything should be made as simple as possible, but no simpler."*

+At this point, we rely on Python's natural error checking, without doing much to warn about syntactic or semantic errors.
+This can be added, but this is meant as an *executable specification* of an otherwise simple and natural logic language that we hereby name **Natlog**.

+###  **Natlog** : a succinct overview

 * Terms are represented as nested tuples.